Learn and Explore

 Peak Season Group Projects (May through October)

 Planning over 200 projects and assigning groups to them is a huge task!
-To manage the work, the Yosemite Volunteer Program Office posts a group volunteer project guide [1.4 MB PDF] online.
+To manage the work, the Yosemite Volunteer Program Office posts a Group Volunteer Project Catalog online [340 kb PDF].
 It contains program policies, project descriptions, dates for planned projects, and a project request form.
 In order to assign projects fairly, we ask that groups wait until the guide is posted to schedule a group volunteer project during this peak season.
-For 2020, the guide is now online, and any project received before February 2 at 11:59 pm will be given first-round consideration in a lottery.
+For 2021, the guide is now online, and any project received before March 25 at 11:59 pm will be given first-round consideration in a lottery.
 As our process for assigning groups has changed, it’s important that you read the information in the guide before applying.
 If you would like to be notified when the guide is posted online each year, please email us with your name, group name, email, and phone number.

 Alternative Spring Breaks